 - We have a history of losses, anticipate increasing our operating expenses in the future, and may not be able to achieve or maintain profitability.
 If we cannot achieve or maintain profitability, stockholders could lose all or part of their investment. - Our recurring losses from operations have raised substantial doubt regarding our ability to continue as a going concern. - Our quarterly results of operations are likely to vary from period to period, which could cause the market price of our common stock to fluctuate or decline. - We may not be able to develop technologies and products to satisfy changes in customer demand or industry standards, and our competitors could develop products that decrease the demand for our products. - We compete in highly competitive markets characterized by rapid technological changes, and existing and new companies may introduce products that compete with ours, which may adversely our business and operating results. - If we are unable to establish sales capabilities on our own or through third parties, we may not be able to market and sell our existing or future product candidates, if approved, or generate product revenue. - We rely on the CPI for access to fabrication and expect to enter into arrangements with third-party fabricators to produce our products at commercial scale.
 The loss of access to the CPI facility, or our inability to enter into agreements with third-party fabricators could have a material adverse effect on our business development. - Because we will depend on third-party fabricators to manufacture products for us, we will be susceptible to manufacturing delays and pricing fluctuations that could prevent us from shipping customer orders on time, if at all, or on a cost-effective basis, which may result in the loss of sales, income and customers. - We rely on our management team and other key employees and will need additional personnel to grow our business.
-The loss of one or more key employees or our inability to attract and retain qualified personnel could harm our business. - Any failure by us to protect our proprietary technologies or maintain the right to use certain technologies may negatively affect our ability to compete. - We will incur significantly increased costs and devote substantial management time as a result of operating as a public company. - If we fail to maintain effective internal controls, we may not be able to report financial results accurately or on a timely basis, or to detect fraud, which could have a material adverse effect on our business or share price. - An active trading market for our common stock may not develop or be sustained which may make it difficult for investors to sell shares of our common stock and may make it difficult for us to raise capital. - We do not anticipate paying dividends on our common stock, and investors may lose the entire amount of their investment.
+The loss of one or more key employees or our inability to attract and retain qualified personnel could harm our business. - Any failure by us to protect our proprietary technologies or maintain the right to use certain technologies may negatively affect our ability to compete.

+We will incur significantly increased costs and devote substantial management time as a result of operating as a public company.
+We identified a material weakness in connection with our internal financial reporting controls.
+Although we are taking steps to

+- we identified a material weakness in connection with our merial material reporting controls.
+Autough we are taking steps to remediate this material weakness, there is no assurance we will be successful in doing so in a timely manner, or at all, and we may identify other material weaknesses. - An active trading market for our common stock may not develop or be sustained which may make it difficult for investors to sell shares of our common stock and may make it difficult for us to raise capital. - We do not anticipate paying dividends on our common stock, and investors may lose the entire amount of their investment.